-The County will utilize CDBG-MIT funds for eligible planning activities including data gathering, conduction studies, performing analysis and preparation of plans.
+The County will utilize CDBG-MIT funds for eligible planning activities required for program development and implementation such as Action Plan development and maintenance, environmental review or studies and citizen participation requirements.
+Funds may also be utilized to conduct any special studies needed for project development or for mitigation related planning activities such as resilience or recovery plan development.
 Planning and Administration allocations are based on the best data currently available.
 It can be anticipated that, as programs are implemented and actual needs are determined, these allocations may be adjusted accordingly.
-However, planning and administrative expenses will not surpass the HUD-mandated statutory caps (fifteen percent for Planning and five percent for Administration).
+However, planning and administrative expenses will not surpass the HUDmandated statutory caps (fifteen percent for Planning and five percent for Administration).
 Planning funds were originally intended to provide \$10,000 towards the development of the County's new Hazard Mitigation Plan to be completed by the Central Midlands Council of Governments.
 These funds were ultimately not required to help pay for the HMP and will be used to cover other related planning costs.
 The new HMP will still be developed through the provision of other funding sources.
+The County previously indicated, in Amendment #2, the transfer of \$740,000 in unused Home Buyout Program funds into Planning to help cover anticipated future Planning Costs.
+These funds have instead been allocated to the County's infrastructure projects due to increased costs associate with rising prices and additional environmental and engineering services.
+These funds will be equally distributed among the infrastructure projects.